arqtrad/archlit/article.md

 practitioners, a long-established narrative device in art history, must give way to networks of like minds cutting across disciplinary boundaries.
+Through the nineteenth century, the concept of tradition is transformed.
+At first understood, under the Beaux-Arts system, as an ongoing construct created by qualified aesthetic debate, it is increasingly taken for a pre-existing, mostly static, substratum that ought to condition architectural practice and its repertoire of possible solutions.
+This latter normative understanding of tradition draws its theoretical framework from literary and historiographic nation-building efforts carried out during the mid-nineteenth century.

 The process of replacing a disciplinary expertise handed down across generations with a constant disquiet about the broader cultural